 Dubrovnik, Hvar, Split, Zagreb

-Croatia is a fascinating and beautiful country to visit – and one of our favorite places in the world.
+Croatia is a fascinating and beautiful country – and one of our favorite places in the world.
 In fact, the region offers so much, spending 14 days here is quite possibly not enough!

-To plan a 2 week trip to Croatia, you could start in Dubrovnik for 4 days and take a day trip to Kotor, Montenegro.
 Next, stay in Hvar Town or Stari Grad on Hvar Island for 2 days enjoying the sun and sea before taking a ferry to Split.

-Then plan to stay in Split for 5 days – allowing plenty of time for a day trip to Mostar and additional Croatian Island Exploration.
-Next, travel from Split to the famous Plitvice Lakes National Park for 1 night and spend the last 2 nights in lovely Zagreb.
+Then plan to stay in Split for 5 days – allowing plenty of time for a day trip to Mostar, Bosnia and additional Croatian Island Exploration.

 Plan Trip to Europe: What Type of Vacation?

 Before we dig even deeper into the details of how to plan a Europe trip, you will want to decide what kind of vacation you want.
-Are you interested in popular sights or local experiences?
-History and art?
-Architecture and culture?
-Active excursions or beaches and parties?

-The answers to these questions may dictate when and where you choose to go in Europe.
 If you want a fast-paced itinerary with loads of sightseeing, big cities are likely the best choice.
-If a leisurely trip is more your style, smaller cities and resort towns might be a better fit.
+If a leisurely trip is more your style, smaller spots and resort towns might be a better fit.

 Personally, we like a bit of everything.
 We schedule some days of seeing the major sights and others for immersing ourselves in the local culture.
-We’ll go on long walking tours or hikes and then plan time for sampling the cuisine.

 Book a Trip to Europe: With or Without Guide